cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.11.1-release-notes.md

 v0.0.11.1 is a bugfix release which resolves a critical bug in the RPC API whereby under certain circumstances retrieving data about a sell offer may trigger a failsafe and cause the automatic shutdown of the client.

-This version is built on top of v0.0.11, which is a major release and consensus critical in terms of the Omni Layer protocol rules.
+This version is built on top of v0.0.11, which is a major release and consensus critical in terms of the Zus Layer protocol rules.
 An upgrade is mandatory, and highly recommended.
 Prior releases will not be compatible with new behavior in this release.

 Please report bugs using the issue tracker on GitHub: